 What you do instead is either make light of it and help people move ahead with a laugh, or be serious and apologize for having inconvenienced everyone.

-If it was a major drama it’s also OK to apologize, wish everyone good night and leave.
+If it was a major drama, it’s also OK to apologize to the patrons, wish everyone good night and leave.

 #5.
 What To Do With Drama Queens